sunfishcode/wasm-reference-manual/WebAssembly.md

-When the result of any instruction in this family (which excludes `neg`, `abs`, `copysign`, `load`, `store`, and `const`) is a NaN, the sign bit and the significand field (which doesn't include the implicit leading digit of the significand) of the NaN are computed by one of the following rules, selected [nondeterministically]:
+When the result of any instruction in this family (which excludes `neg`, `abs`, `copysign`, `load`, `store`, and `const`) is a NaN, the sign bit and the significand field (which doesn't include the implicit leading digit of the significand) of the NaN are computed as follows:

  - If the instruction has any NaN non-immediate operand values with significand fields that have any bits set to `1` other than the most significant bit of